 Those details remain missing from the baseball encyclopedias and record books.
 But the fact that such gaps are now so few is a testament to the ceaseless labors of researchers like Joe Simenic.
 Although he was too small for a career as a baseball player, Joe is one of the true giants of baseball research.

-Joe Simenic’s wife Katie passed away in 1988.
-He still lives in suburban Cleveland, and his immediate family includes his two sons and three grandchildren.
+Joe Simenic’s wife, Katie, passed away in 1988.
+He died on February 7, 2015, at the age of 91 in Columbus, Ohio.
+His immediate family included his two sons and three grandchildren.

 Dan Coughlin, “The Super Baseball Detective,” Cleveland Plain Dealer Sunday Magazine, May 25, 1969, 40, 42, 52; Lee Allen, Cooperstown Corner: Columns from The Sporting News (Cleveland: SABR, 1990); personal correspondence and conversations with Joe Simenic.